meltano/edk/SPECIFICATION.md

 > **Note** - Evolving "best practice" recommendation, not *yet* a requirement

-The following enviornment variables or cli flags should be supported by extensions to control logging behavior:
+The following environment variables or CLI flags should be supported by extensions to control logging behavior:

 - `LOG_LEVEL` - set the log level for the extension.
 Defaults to `INFO` if not set.
-- `LOG_TIMESTAMPS` - set to strig `true` to enable logging of timestamp field.
+- `LOG_TIMESTAMPS` - set to string `true` to enable logging of timestamp field.
 Defaults to `false` if not set.
 - `LOG_LEVELS` - set to string `true` to enable logging of log level field.
 Defaults to `false` if not set.
 - `MELTANO_LOG_JSON` - set to string `true` to enable JSON logging.
 Defaults to `false` if not set.